Health Benefits Of Sandalwood Oil Uses And Its Side Effects

 Cultivation of Sandalwood oil:

 Sandalwood oil is derived from the heartwood of the sandalwood tree, which is native to Southeast Asia, particularly India, Sri Lanka, and Indonesia.
-The tree is considered a small to a medium-sized evergreen tree, with a height of up to 10 meters, and is highly valued for its fragrant wood, from which the oil is extracted.
+The tree is considered a small to medium-sized evergreen tree, with a height of up to 10 meters, and is highly valued for its fragrant wood, from which the oil is extracted.

 The cultivation of sandalwood is a slow and intricate process that requires specific environmental conditions and careful management practices.
 Here are some key factors to consider in the cultivation of sandalwood oil: